Livestock Open Class Handbook / Entry List

 The 28,000 sq. ft.
 Youth Arena opened for the 2013 Indiana State Fair and will continue to be a focal point for youth, agriculture, and educational programs.

 This year there will not be any poultry exhibits with live animals at the Fair, as a result of the Indiana State Board of Animal Health decision, but there will still be plenty of bunny rabbits and Cavys to ooh and aah over.
 To learn more CLICK HERE

 South Pavilion / Saddle Horse Barn

 The Saddle Horse Barn is home to many horses that compete in the 4-H Horse and Pony Shows including donkeys, miniature horses, mules and ponies.

 In addition to having all kinds of sheep throughout the Fair, you are also able to catch sheep shearing demonstrations in this building.
 The Indiana State Fair is also proud to be home to the National Open Shropshire Show.

 The popular Sheep to Shawl contest where you can see how wool is made into usable goods took place in the Pioneer Village Opry House.

-The Swine Barn held approximately 2,300 pigs of 11 different breeds.
-Judging took place daily in the center ring.
-Many Fairgoers stopped by to see the World's Largest Male Hog and the Champion Sow and litter, two attractions that leave big impressions on the little ones.
+The Swine Barn holds approximately 2,300 pigs of 11 different breeds.
+Judging take place daily in the center ring.
+Many Fairgoers stop by to see the World's Largest Male Hog and the Champion Sow and litter, two attractions that leave big impressions on the little ones.

-The Pygmy and Dairy Goats were also shown here.
+The Pygmy and Dairy Goats are also shown here.